Postage stamps and postal history of Qatar

 Qatar was a British protectorate from 1916 till it gained independence on 3 September 1971.

+At first, in compliance with treaty obligations, British stamps were in use.
+These were issued in Indian rupee denominations with QATAR over-printed in English.
 Until 1950, the country's postal service was administered by an Indian post office in Bahrain.
 A British office was opened in Doha and sold stamps of British Postal Agencies in Eastern Arabia until 1957 when overprinted British stamps were introduced.
 Qatar Post took responsibility for postal administration in May 1963 and joined the Universal Postal Union in January 1969.
 The first Qatari stamps were issued in 1961 and there was an independence issue in January 1972.
 Since then, Qatar Post has continued to manage the country's postal administration and to issue its stamps, which are mostly relevant to Qatar itself.

 Treaty postal service established

 Until 1915, Qatar was part of the Ottoman Empire though it was nominally ruled by a local Emir of the Al Thani dynasty which was established when the country was unified in 1851.
 In 1915, the Emir was Sheikh Abdullah bin Jassim Al Thani (1880–1957).
 In August 1915, Qatar was captured by British forces fighting against the Ottomans in the First World War.
 In 1916, as in other Arab states of the Persian Gulf (excluding Iraq and Saudi Arabia), the Emir agreed to the country becoming a British protectorate and Great Britain undertook to administer a postal service.
 Qatar continued to have special treaty relations with Great Britain until 3 September 1971, when it became an independent state.

 Until 1950, any mail had to be sent privately to the post office in Bahrain, where an Indian postal administration had been in operation since 1884.
 Following the Partition of India in 1947, Bahrain postage was administered from Great Britain.
 On 18 May 1950, a British postal administration was established in Doha with some initial cancellations done at the British Political Office there.
 This was an unsatisfactory arrangement, however, and mail continued to be sent to Bahrain for two months until an official cancellation process was introduced at Doha in July.
 In August, a post office was opened to the public in Doha and the service was divorced from the political office.
 A second post office was opened at the Umm Sa'id oil terminal on 1 February 1956 and a third at Dukhan on the west coast in January 1960.
 The Qatari postal administration was established on 23 May 1963.